Textbook Buying & Returns

-In-store textbook buyback for the spring 2020 term is currently unavailable.
-To offer this service remotely, The Cornell Store has partnered with leading buyback providers Nebraska Book Company and MBS Textbook Exchange to offer students the opportunity to sell no longer needed textbooks.
+Virtual buyback options are also available!
+The Cornell Store has partnered with leading buyback providers Nebraska Book Company and MBS Textbook Exchange to offer students the opportunity to sell unwanted textbooks online.

 How to Sell Your Books: Virtual Buyback Options

 You may choose either or both options listed below.
 On either site, search your book ISBN(s) to start a quote.
-After receiving your quote, confirm you’d like to sell for those prices and you will be provided with a free printable shipping label.
+After receiving your quote, confirm you’d like to sell for those prices, and you will be provided with a free printable shipping label.
 Mail your buyback books and you will receive payment within the specified period of the vendor receiving your shipment.
-Please note that virtual buyback does require the ability for you to print a shipping label.
+Please note that virtual buyback does require printing a shipping label.

 How do I sell my books?